Higher-dimensional spatial extremes via single-site conditioning: Inference

 \subsection{Likelihood}

 The models described in Section~\ref{sec:model} are suitable given an extreme in a single location.
 However, we would like to combine these models to allow for extremes in any observed location.
 Assuming stationarity, this motivates the use of a composite likelihood to estimate parameters of $a_{s-s_0},b_{s-s_0}$ and $Z^0$, all of which do not depend on the particular conditioning site $s_0$, which is now taken to be one of the observation locations.
 Specifically, denote these parameters by $\bm{\theta}=(\bm{\theta}_a,\bm{\theta}_b,\bm{\theta}_Z)$, where some subsets of parameters may be scalar.
-The likelihood based on the $n_j$ points where $X(s_j)>u$ is denoted
+The likelihood based on the $n_j$ points $(X_i(s_1),\ldots,X_i(s_d))= (x_1^{i},\ldots,x_d^{i}), i=1,\ldots, n_j$, for which $X_i(s_j)>u$ is denoted

 with $f_{Z^j}$ the density of $Z^0$ at the observation locations excluding $s_j$ when $s_0=s_j$.
 We estimate $\bm{\theta}$ from the composite likelihood over all $d$ observed sites $L(\bm{\theta}) = \prod_{j=1}^d L_j(\bm{\theta})$.
 Composite likelihoods have been widely used in inference for max-stable processes \citep{Padoanetal10}, where lower-dimensional --- typically pairwise --- densities are used due to being substantially simpler to compute.
 Our usage here is different, as the components of the composite likelihood are full joint densities.
 However, any realizations of $X$ that are larger than $u$ at multiple sites will be counted more than once in the likelihood, with different conditioning sites.
 The motivation for the composite likelihood is thus to get a single set of parameters that, on average, represent well each of the distributions conditioning on a single site being large.
 Parameter uncertainty can be assessed by bootstrap techniques; see Section~\ref{sec:Australia}.
+The first product in equation~\eqref{eq:liksinglesite} arises from an assumption of independent replications of $X|X(s_j)>u$.
+This will often not be satisfied in practice, but for weak-moderate temporal dependence parameter consistency is unaffected by such misspecification \citep[e.g.][]{ChandlerBate07}, while we can take advantage of a block bootstrap for assessing parameter uncertainty.